pipwerks/PDFObject/readme.md

+# PDFObject

-PDFObject is a lightweight JavaScript utility for dynamically embedding PDFs in HTML documents.
+A lightweight JavaScript utility for dynamically embedding PDFs in HTML documents.

 Examples and documentation can be found at https://pdfobject.com.

+A PDFObject component for Vue.js 3 can be found at https://github.com/pipwerks/pdfobject-vue/

-Copyright (c) 2008-2023 Philip Hutchison
+Copyright (c) 2008-2024 Philip Hutchison

 MIT-style license: http://pipwerks.mit-license.org/

 -----